 BAPS Charities South Africa, in partnership with the Sohum Sanctuary Trust, will be hosting its annual Winter Warmer drive during the months of May and June this year.
 Beneficiaries from Johannesburg, Lenasia, Cape Town and Durban will receive blankets, clothes, food parcels and hot meals in preparation for the upcoming winter months.
-This is the second consecutive year where the drive has been hosted concurrently in all the major cities in the country.
 A number of beneficiaries have been identified as recipients of this year’s drive.
 We also invite you, your family and friends to join us to distribute these items.

 Donations are welcome to help support this cause.
 For EFT donations, please use the following bank details: